Concatedral de San Nicolás el Magno: History

-In 1926 a second structural change took place, when the Colombian architect Tomás Uribe and the Belgian architect Agustín Goovaerts, were hired to modify the original gothicstyle one and redesign the main facade in a neoclassic style.
+In 1926 a second structural change took place, when the Colombian architect Tomás Uribe and the Belgian architect Agustín Goovaerts, were hired to modify the original gothic one and redesign the main facade in a neoclassic style.
 Completed in 1940, this design of the cathedral remains today.
 Later, in 1954, a silver lining of the table of the altar was inducted by silversmith Carlos Minami after a donation.
 In 1957, the central altar was altered, replacing its old oil paintings with the present gilded one laminated in gold, and reconstructions of the altar structure with plaster reproductions.

 On March 18 of 1957, the Diocese of Sonsón was created by means of the “In Apostolici Muneris” of Pope Pius XII, dismantling the territory of the Archdiocese of Medellín, and creating the parish of San Nicholas of Rionegro within this new territory.

 On February 8 of 1959, the Coronation of Nuestra Señora del Rosario de Arma conducted by Archbishop Paolo Bertoli, took place in the presence of the civilian authorities, military, ecclesiastical clergy and the public, which occupied the main square of Rionegro on the day.

 Between the years of 1963 and 1965, the Catedral de San Nicolás the niches of the ships on the altar underwent change and were modernised from the original gothic style.
 After this Samuel Alvarez B. was appointed to the task of reconstructing and extending the cathedral laterally, affecting the mausoleum of dictator Juan de Corral (buried in 1814).
 With architect Nel Rodríguez, the construction of a new parochial hall and side buildings took place in the 1970s, with works concluded in 1977.

 On April 20 of 1968, the church was elevated to that of a Co-cathedral, proclaimed by Pope Paul VI and has since evolved to become a part of the Diocese of Sonsón-Rionegro.